prithvi1236/ctf_challenge/solution_guide.md

 ## Layer 3: The Final Vault

 ### Given:
-- **Ciphertext:** `OTHSFGVORCKG`
+- **Ciphertext:** `VAOZMNCVYJRN`
-- **Hint:** "The shadow's fifth letter holds the key to victory."
+- **Hint:** "Use the key from the previous layer to unlock this cipher."

 ### Solution Process:
 1. From Layer 2, we know the key is "V"
-2. The hint refers to "Shadows" (from challenge name)
+2. The hint directly tells us to use the key from the previous layer
-3. The fifth letter of "Shadows" is 'o' (S-h-a-d-o-w)
-4. Use 'O' as the Vigenère key
+3. Use "V" as the Vigenère key

 ### Decryption:
 ```
-Ciphertext: OTHSFGVORCKG
+Ciphertext: VAOZMNCVYJRN
-Key:       OOOOOOOOOOOO
+Key:       VVVVVVVVVVVV
 Result:    AFTERSHADOWS
 ```